imasimali/BlockFunding/README.md

    Copy the contract deploy address and replace it in factory.js file.

 6. Replace your "infura end point link" in web3.js file

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.